Ruach/ruach.github.io/_posts/2021-05-28-O3-CPU-Decode.markdown

 711         ++decodeDecodedInsts;
 712         --insts_available;
 ```

-The while loop selects one instruction from the buffer and send it to the rename stage
+The while loop selects one instruction from the buffer
+and sends it to the rename stage
 through the toRename wire.

 ```cpp